Skip to content

 It was visible how the mood of the group began to change after just a few meetings: more smiles, more mutual support, more courage in their words.
 The children started not only to listen, but also to support one another.
 And this is one of the most valuable outcomes.

 For children from regions where the war continues every day, these meetings are not just another activity in the camp program.
-They are an opportunity to feel stability, to learn how to cope with inner tension, and to regain at least part of their sense of control over their own lives.
+They are an opportunity to feel stability, to learn how to cope with inner tension, and to regain at least partial sense of control over their own lives.

 We continue this work because we see its impact.
 And we will remain alongside children wherever they need support the most.